tvdburgt/subtle/README.md

 Subtle is a simple and intuitive Windows application for downloading subtitles for your favorite movies and TV shows.

 The latest release can be downloaded at <https://github.com/tvdburgt/subtle/releases/latest>.
+Disclaimer: the executable/installer might show up as malware.
+Use at your own risk!

 ![Screenshot of Subtle](https://raw.githubusercontent.com/tvdburgt/subtle/master/screenshots/pioneer.png)